svdo/unfolded.dev/content/md/posts/2025-08-27-joy-of-gitops.md

 You know what happens next, right?
-You make an unrelated change to the deployment in the git repo, and run `kubectl apply`, not knowing that you are thereby resetting the memory limit to the lower value, because your coworker didn't update the git repo.
+You make an unrelated change to the deployment in the git repo, and run `kubectl apply`, not knowing that you are thereby reverting the memory limit to the lower value, because your coworker didn't update the git repo.

 <div style="text-align: center; font-size: 3em;" title="oh no!">😱</div>